 The Company has a DSU plan under which the Company issues DSUs for directors' annual remuneration.
-Until May 2017, these DSUs were classified as cash-settled units as these met the definition of a financial liability and, based on the expected timing of payment, were recorded as non-current liabilities.
-Commencing May 2017, the Company prospectively modified its DSU plan allowing it to settle the DSUs in cash or equity.
-After the modification date, all existing and newly granted DSUs will be settled in equity (note 16(b)).
-These DSUs are now recorded as contributed surplus in the statements of changes in shareholders' equity.
+These DSUs are awarded as equity-settled or cash-settled.
+For cash-settled awards, the Company has recorded the changes in the fair value of the award in the statements of comprehensive loss using the Company's share price as of the reporting date.
+Equity-settled awards, are recorded as contributed surplus in the statements of changes in shareholders' equity.
 The measurement of the compensation costs for these awards is based on the fair value of the award at the date of the grant.
 These DSUs are fully vested, do not have an exercise price or expiry date and are only settled when the board member is no longer rendering service to the Company.